 “I, too, had believed for a moment that the cinema authorized Orpheus to look back without causing Euridyce’s death.
 I was wrong.
 Orpheus will have to pay.”

-Visitors will have the unique opportunity to attend the screening of Le Livre d’image in the physical place where the film was conceived and realized, in the editing, the sound mixing, the production and post-production phases.
-For the first time it will be possible to observe closely the creative process at the origin of a cinematographic work.
-The elements of “Le Studio d’Orphée” are evidence of the artist’s role in the construction of his work space and form a spatial and emotional geography within which visitors will be invited to live an experience of exploration, without imposed ideas or an univocal interpretation.
+Visitors have the unique opportunity of attending the screening of Le Livre d’image in the physical place where the film was conceived and realized, in the editing, the sound mixing, the production and post-production phases.
+For the first time it is possible to closely observe the creative process at the origin of a cinematographic work.
+The elements of “Le Studio d’Orphée” are the evidence of the artist’s role in the construction of his work space and form a spatial and emotional geography within which visitors are invited to live an experience of exploration, with no imposed ideas or an univocal interpretation.